rbsec/sslscan/README.md

 For more information on this, see [Modifying Build Settings](http://wiki.openssl.org/index.php/Compilation_and_Installation#Modifying_Build_Settings) in the OpenSSL wiki.

-You can verify whether you have a statically linked OpenSSL version, if
+You can verify whether you have a statically linked OpenSSL version, by checking whether the version listed by `sslscan --version` has the `-static` suffix.

-    ./sslscan --version

-looks a bit like

-        1.x.y-...-static
-        OpenSSL 1.0.2-chacha xx XXX xxxx

-(pay attention to the `-static` suffix and the `1.0.2-chacha` OpenSSL version).

 ### Building on Windows